We build global leaders with real life opportunities

 Australian education has produced more than its fair share of business leaders.
 At AISM we provide the training and opportunities to develop a new generation of global leaders.

-The Australian curriculum challenges your child to develop their own thoughts, ideas and opinions.
-Our students are challenges to recognize situations requiring change, and to then find and implement solutions.
+The Australian curriculum challenges your child to develop their own thoughts, ideas and opinions, preparing them to take on leadership roles in the future.
+Our students are challenged to recognise situations requiring change, and implement solutions.
 This equips our students to be leaders in their field or their community.

 Every student has informal opportunities to lead, as well as formal leadership opportunities for your child including: